Hippolyte Bayard: Self Portrait as a Drowned Man

 Bayard was persuaded to postpone announcing his process to the French Academy of Sciences by François Arago, a friend of Louis Daguerre, who invented the rival daguerreotype process.
 Arago's conflict of interest cost Bayard his recognition as one of the principal inventors of photography.
 He eventually gave details of the process to the French Academy of Sciences on 24 February 1840, in return for money to buy better equipment.

-In reaction to the injustice that he felt he had been subjected to, Bayard made, possibly in October 1840, the first staged photograph, Self Portrait as a Drowned Man, in which he pretends to have committed suicide, sitting and leaning to the right.
+In reaction to the injustice that he felt he had been subjected to, Bayard made, on October 18th 1840, the first staged photograph, Self Portrait as a Drowned Man, in which he pretends to have committed suicide, sitting and leaning to the right.
 Bayard wrote on the back of his most notable photograph:

 The corpse which you see here is that of M. Bayard, inventor of the process that has just been shown to you.
 As far as I know this indefatigable experimenter has been occupied for about 4 years with his discovery.
 The Government, which has been only too generous to Monsieur Daguerre, has said it can do nothing for Monsieur Bayard, and the poor wretch has drowned himself.
 Oh the vagaries of human life....! ...
 He has been at the morgue for several days, and no-one has recognized or claimed him.
 Ladies and gentlemen, you'd better pass along for fear of offending your sense of smell, for as you can observe, the face and hands of the gentleman are beginning to decay.